Welcome to our guide on carp rigs for beginners!

 Available for about the same price as fluoro, braid shines through when it comes to distance casting and strike detection especially with a high strength braided line.

 When choosing a Braid, there are various options including colour, stiffness, suppleness and strength.

 Coated braid allows you ‘peel’ back the outer nylon to reveal a supple material that is most often used to allow the hook to turn freely and be used in a pop-up rig.

-To check the sharpness, place the hook slightly over your finger nail.
+Each time you take a hook from its packet, place the hook slightly over your finger nail.
 It should stick in straight away and not drag along it.

 Hook patterns have also really evolved.